 It seems there’s a doctor for everything, which can be quite confusing when you aren’t sure what you’re looking for.
 However, each of these medical professionals is skilled, highly-trained, and educated regarding a very specific part of the body as well as a very specific job for that part of the body.
 Dental professionals are medical doctors trained in many different aspects of dental and oral healthcare, and each one is just a little different.
-Perhaps you’re wondering about the difference between a dentist and orthodontist, or the difference between an endodontist and a dentist, or even the difference between an orthodontist and endodontist.
+Perhaps you’re wondering about the difference between a dentist and orthodontist, or the difference between an endodontist and a dentist, or even the difference between a Dentist, Endodontist and Orthodontist.
 It’s not uncommon, but the details of their jobs are very specific.

 What is a Dentist?